dolie/FlySkyI6-wiki/Setup-Throttle-Kill-Switch.md

 Alternatively, when both throttle curves are needed for some other purpose than the throttle kill switch, it is possible to use the Throttle hold feature.
-The disadvantage of this is that it is not possible to configure the switch to be in the _throttle disabled_ position by default, after power-on.
+The disadvantage of this approach is that it is not possible to configure the switch to be in the _throttle disabled_ position by default, after power-on.

 Firstly, set `SwA` as _throttle hold_ switch: